George Swift (footballer): Chesterfield

 After retiring from playing, he became trainer at Leeds City where he stayed for two seasons.
 Swift had a good deal of influence on onfield activities and gave manager Gilbert Gillies great support before taking the post of manager at Chesterfield in summer 1907.
 He spent three years at Chesterfield, with no conspicuous success.
 In his first season in charge, Chesterfield finished second from bottom of Football League Second Division but were re-elected.
 The following season (1908–09) they finished in the same position but this time failed to be re-elected.
 There then followed a season in the Midland League, where Chesterfield were champions at the end of the 1909–10 season.
 Swift left Chesterfield in May 1910 before moving south to become secretary-manager at The Dell in April 1911.

 Southampton

-Prior to Swift's appointment, the Saints had been "managed" by the board under the company secretary, Ernest Arnfield, with Bill Dawson as trainer.
+Prior to Swift's appointment, the Saints had been "managed" by the board under the company secretary, Er Arnfield, with Bill Dawson as trainer.
 The board had made a concerted effort to find a manager who could end the team's dreadful run of form (which had seen them drop to 17th place in the Southern League at the end of the 1910–11 season), and interviewed 140 applicants.

 Following the appointment of Swift, Dawson (who had been trainer for seventeen years) resigned and Arnfield moved to financial secretary.
 In the first six weeks of Swift's brief reign he spent £820 recruiting eleven new players.
 Unfortunately, the appointment of a full-time manager failed to stop the rot and the 1911–12 season was another disappointment with the team finishing in 16th place, resulting in Swift's resignation.